 From I-93, take exit 15 to Columbia Rd west for 2.2 miles to Blue Hill Ave (Route 28) and continue straight across the intersection along Forest Park Rd onto Circuit Drive.
-This takes you through Franklin Park and out to a rotary.
-Bear right along the lower Arborway (alongside the elevated Arborway) and follow to Washington St. Turn left past the Forest Hills T-Station where you'll find parking in the rear (parking fee).
-Free on-street parking available along the Arborway.
+This takes you through Franklin Park and out to the Arborway.
+Turn right and follow to Washington St. Turn left past the Forest Hills T-Station where you'll find parking in the rear (parking fee).
+Free parking is available at Franklin Park only 0.5 miles away.

 You may also access the trail via one of the 7 stops along MBTA's Orange Line.
 For information about taking your bike on the subway visit; MBTA-BIKE .

 The Southwest Corridor Greenway, also known as the Pierre Lallement Bike Path spans 4 miles of city blocks with a series of lawns, gardens and recreational areas.
 The greenway parallels a major rail line for Amtrak and includes stops for the Boston subways Orange Line.
 It is one of my favorite bike trails, especially when you pass through the South End Historic District, near the Back Bay Area, with its many brownstone buildings and brick lined walks.
 This greenway is the result of a community triumph.
 Between the 1950's and 1970's, the railroad and abutting property were destined to become a 12 lane segment of I-95.
 Homes and businesses were demolished to make room for the highway before the citizens were able to stop the project.
 The greenway today is home to community gardens, playgrounds and recreation areas, many of which are built on earthen "decks" covering the rail line.
 Large stone slabs at each T-Station contain literary excerpts from a range of writers.
 The Southwest Corridor Greenway links to the Emerald Necklace Greenway.